usnistgov/FIPS201/_FIPS201/system.md

 authentication (“something you are”) in addition to entering the PIN (“something you know”) and providing the card (“something you have”) for cryptographic key-based authentication.
 This provides for a higher level of authentication assurance.

+[^somethingyou]: For more information on the terms “something you know,” ”something you have,” and “something you are,” see [SP 800-63].
+[^oncardbiometric]: Alternatively, on-card biometric comparison can be used to activate the PIV Card.

 ### 3.1.2 PIV Card Issuance and Management Subsystem